-- 1. Read method/procedure for measurement using your software.
-Note: It will only be available for a bench top sphere instrument such as a ColorQuest XE, UltraScan PRO, or UltraScan VIS. - 2.
-Standardize the instrument in TTRAN mode using a 10 mm transmission cell filled with distilled water as a blank when setting the top of scale. - 3.
-As a PQ Performance Qualification step, read back the cell of distilled water as a standard or sample.
+- 1. Select Haze as a read method/procedure for measurement using your software.
+Note: It will only be available for a bench top sphere instrument such as a ColorQuest XE, UltraScan XE, UltraScan PRO, or UltraScan VIS. - 2.
+Standardize the instrument in TTRAN mode using a 50 mm transmission cell filled with distilled water as a blank when setting the top of scale. - 3.
+As an operational qualification (OQ) step, read back the cell of distilled water as a standard or sample.
 The reading should be very close to:

-$$L^ = 100.0 \pm 0.05,$$

-$a^ = 0.0 \pm 0.05,$

-$b^ = 0.0 \pm 0.05,$ and

-Haze % = 0.0
+$L^ = 100.0 \pm 0.05,$ $a^ = 0.0 \pm 0.05,$ $b^ = 1.0 \pm 0.05,$ and Haze % = 0.0

-- 4. If any of the values are more than $\pm 0.05$ unit away from these values, stop and determine what the problem is. - 5.
-Measure the four EP Liquid Opalescence Standards in the 10 mm transmission cell and save the measurements. - 6.
+- 4. If any of the values are more than \pm 0.05 unit away from these values, stop and determine what the problem is. - 5.
+Measure the four EP Liquid Opalescence Standards in the 50 mm transmission cell and save the measurements. - 6.
 The Haze % of the standards should increase with the standard number. - 7.
 Using Microsoft Excel or another spreadsheet/graphing program, determine the optimum correlation between the EP Standard Number (0 for distilled water, then 1, 2, 3, and 4) and the Haze % values for your measurements. - 8.
-Use this relationship to report correlated EP Opalescence. - 9.
-Refill the 10 mm transmission cell with a liquid sample and measure it with your instrument.
+Implement the formula below in one of your software's custom formula fields in the Color Data Table/Master Color Data view so that EP Opalescence will be automatically calculated and displayed (see below) - 9.
+Refill the 50 mm transmission cell with a liquid sample and measure it with your instrument.

-EP Opalescence = $m^$ (Haze %) + b.
+EP Opalescence = m (Haze %) + b,

-Where, m and b are the correlation coefficients determined
+Where, ${\bf m}$ and ${\bf b}$ are the correlation coefficients determined

-While EP visual Opalescence is reported in a rating system of single digits (corresponding to the EP Opalescence standard the sample is most like), instrumental EP Opalescence may be reported to additional decimal places if desired.
+While EP visual Opalescence is reported in a rating system of single digits (corresponding to the standard the sample is most like), instrumental EP Opalescence may be reported to additional decimal places if desired.